-Turning to other business services, reported in Table 5, the impact of the standard gravity variables are similar as for computer services.
+Turning to other business services, as reported in Table 5, the impact of the standard gravity variables is similar as for computer services.
 Interestingly, broadband has quite a different impact on the sensitivity of exports to distance compared to computer services.
 Interacting broadband with distance in this sector did not produce any significant results (not reported for space considerations).
-However, the impact of broadband differ strongly when moving from next door neighbors to more distant trading partners.
-Thus, when taking into account connectivity, trade with the countries with which the exporter shares a land border is very important, but becomes less so the better the broadband connection in the exporting country.
-In the hypothetical case that the exporter has no broadband, the predicted export value that goes to the immediate neighbors are about seven times (the exponential of 1.966) higher than to other countries, all else equal.
-To use the same examples as for computer services, when broadband density is 1.4 (as for India), a country would export about six times more to its neighbors, if broadband density is 13 (the sample mean), exports to neighbors would be 1.8 times larger, and if broadband density is 62 (the maximum value in the sample), the immediate neighbor would receive slightly less exports than otherwise, all else equal.
+However, the impact of broadband differs strongly when moving from next door neighbours to more distant trading partners.
+This implies that countries with low broadband penetration export business services mainly to neighbouring countries, while the better the connectivity the further afield they export.
+In the hypothetical case that the exporter has no broadband, the predicted export value that goes to the immediate neighbours is about seven times (the exponent of 1.966) higher than other countries, all else equal.
+To use the same examples for computer services, when broadband density is 1.4 (as for India), a country would export about six times more to its neighbours; if broadband density is 13 (the sample mean), exports to neighbours would be 1.8 times larger; and if broadband density is 62 (the maximum value in the sample), the immediate neighbour would receive slightly less exports than otherwise, all else equal.

 Business services are heterogeneous.
-Some, such as design and paralegal services, can be easily digitized and traded over the internet.
+Some, such as design and paralegal services, can be easily digitised and traded over the internet.
 Others, such as management consulting, are mainly delivered through face-to-face interaction with clients.
 Nevertheless, professional services automation software has enabled cross-border exports also of a host of business consulting and technical business services given adequate access to reliable broadband.
-The results reported in Table 5 suggest that with good broadband access, cross border exports over the internet dominates trade in business services, while in the absence of adequate broadband, exports of business services requires a substantial amount of business travel, which is expensive and time consuming and usually limited to neighboring countries.
+The results reported in Table 5 suggest that with good broadband access, cross border exports over the internet dominates trade in business services, while in the absence of adequate broadband, exports of business services require a substantial amount of business travel, which is expensive and time consuming, and usually limited to neighbouring countries.
 We finally notice that telecommunications policy does not have a statistically significant impact on trade in business services beyond its impact on broadband density.

-To summarize the findings in this section, telecommunications connectivity and the policy that support connectivity are important drivers of trade in computer and other business services.
-Such services are knowledge-intensive and susceptible to digitization which allows them to be traded across borders over the internet.
-Broadband connectivity not only affect the total volume of services trade, but also considerably extends the distance over which services travel.
+To summarise the findings in this part, telecommunications connectivity, and the policy that support connectivity are important drivers of trade in computer and other business services.
+Such services are knowledge-intensive and susceptible to digitisation which allows them to be traded across borders over the internet.
+Broadband connectivity not only affects the total volume of services trade, but also considerably extends the distance over which services travel.